Scroll to navigation

 Return value

-Returns an object of unspecified type such that if out is the name of an output
+An object of unspecified type such that

-stream of type std::basic_ostream<CharT, Traits>, then the expression out <<
+* if out is an object of type std::basic_ostream<CharT, Traits>, the expression

-const TimePut& tp = std::use_facet<TimePut>(out.getloc());
+const TimePut& tp = std::use_facet<TimePut>(str.getloc());

-const Iter end = tp.put(Iter(out.rdbuf()), out, out.fill(), tmb, fmt, fmt +
+const Iter end = tp.put(Iter(str.rdbuf()), str, str.fill(), tmb,

 if (end.failed())